utreja-shivam/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Completed my masters in computer science from UMass Amherst, with a focus on the artificial intelligence specialization.
-Graduated from the Indian Institute of Technology Kanpur in 2019 with distinction, with a major in Electrical Engineering and a minor in Machine Learning.
-Holds relevant course knowledge and project experience from several technologically relevant fields of AI, and Computer Engineering in general - Computer Vision, Deep Learning, Natural Language Processing, Convex Optimization, Probabilistic Modelling, Image Processing and Data Mining to name a few.
+Completed my Masters in Computer Science from University of Massachusetts Amherst, with a focus on the Artificial Intelligence specialization.
+Graduated from the Indian Institute of Technology Kanpur in 2019 with distinction; earning a major in Electrical Engineering and a minor in Machine Learning.
+Holds relevant course knowledge and project experience from several technologically relevant fields of AI and Computer Engineering in general - Computer Vision, Deep Learning, Natural Language Processing, Convex Optimization, Probabilistic Modelling, Image Processing and Data Mining to name a few.

 Actively looking for opportunities to contribute my skills towards the development of technologies that utilize data to enhance quality of life.